 Additionally, closing down any urgent email conversations and taking half an hour at the close of each day to set up priorities for the next will help to compartmentalize work from your personal time.

 It’s easy when working from home to sit for hours on end staring at your computer screen.
 You aren’t distracted by colleagues or moving around the office into various meetings.
 It’s therefore really important to take regular breaks.

 Likewise, if you know there are going to be other people around, schedule specific times for your breaks so you don’t spend too much of your day distracted.
 Set rules, and make sure you aren’t going to be interrupted, especially if you’re on a deadline or expecting an important call.
 If you’re waiting for a delivery make sure you are prepared in advance, there’s nothing worse than being on a call and having a knock at the door.

 Remember, however, that you wouldn’t spend all day at work alone in one room.
 If you have the ability to talk to family or go for a walk, do so, just make sure it’s during a scheduled break.

 Having the right technology in place is key to successful home working.
 In a world which requires 24/7 connectivity, you must ensure that you have the capability to stay connected regardless of location.
 Having access to the internet is the start.
 Make sure you have fast and reliable broadband to avoid disconnects and lag.

 Implementing a relevant conferencing solution is also crucial so you can stay connected– whether it’s video or phone, having access to colleagues and customers at the click of a button is essential.
 You will need to have regular ‘face to face’ meetings, and share and edit documents via the cloud.
 Make sure you download any relevant apps which allow you to do this quickly and easily.

-Technology which allows for quick and effective connectivity between the home and the office is easily accessible, and will ensure that working at home is trouble free.
+Technology which allows for quick and effective connectivity between the home and the office is easily accessible, and it will ensure that working at home is trouble-free.